MarcRuble/experiment-utility/README.md

 This can easily be described with the above model as an `Experiment` with only one `Task` where each partipant has a different line of `Conditions`.

 ### How to describe my experiment?
 Sticking to our example from above, we now want to write the description files for our VR experiment.
-Therefore please have a look into the folder `exampleDescription` which describes exactly this case.
+Therefore please have a look into the folder `examples/exampleDescription` which describes exactly this case.
 As we can see, an experiment is described as a folder of files:
 1. There is always a `.txt` file describing the order of  conditions (identifiers in row) for each participant (each row).
 2. Then there are a number of subdirectories which names end with the identifier in the `.txt` file.
 E.g. folder `Controller1` contains the part of the experiment for `controller = 1`.